What is Electionland?

 What kind of data will I have access to?

-We’ll gather tips from voters through web forms, text messages and a WhatsApp number.
-We will also get data from from a call center run by the Lawyer’s Committee for Civil Rights Under Law, which receives calls from thousands of voters around the country.
-We’ll also have data from social media and from Google search trends.
+Later this year, we’ll start gathering tips from voters through web forms, text messages and a WhatsApp number.
+We will also get data from a call center run by the Lawyer’s Committee for Civil Rights Under Law, which receives calls from thousands of voters around the country.

 Will I get this exclusively?